 Our fastest growing economic sector in Montana is tourism and outdoor recreation.
 The Blackfoot and Clearwater Valleys have long been a favorite destination for Montanans and Americans.
 The BCSP will help ensure this corner of Montana remains a world-class place to live and visit.
-The proposed Otatsy Recreation Area would open 2,000 acres to high-quality snowmobiling near Ovando.
-The BCSP safeguards our favorite places to hunt and fish, and asks the Forest Service to study new recreation opportunities for sectionerse users.
+The proposed Otatsy Recreation Management Area would open 2,000 acres to high-quality snowmobiling near Ovando.
+Additionally, the Spread Mountain Recreation Management Area will preserve prized mountain bike access to Spread Mountain, Center Ridge, and Camp Pass.
+The BCSP safeguards our favorite places to hunt and fish, and asks the Forest Service to study new recreation opportunities for users.

 Thanks, we do too.
 Here’s what you can do to make certain our Montana delegation hear our voices.